godfat/muack/README.md

 ## WHY?

 Because RR has/had some bugs and it is too complex for me to fix it.
-Muack is much simpler and thus much faster and less likely to have bugs.
+Muack is much simpler and thus much faster and much more consistent.

 ## REQUIREMENTS: